support@psrcompliance.com +91 87961 04190 WhatsApp

 6. What happens if a milk seller operates without FSSAI registration?

-Selling milk without required FSSAI registration may lead to penalties, fines, or business closure.
+Operating without required FSSAI registration can lead to penalties, fines, or even closure of the business under food safety regulations.

 7. How can milk sellers apply for FSSAI registration?

-Milk sellers can apply online through the official FoSCoS portal.
+Milk sellers can apply online through the official FSSAI FoSCoS portal by submitting the application form and required details.

 8. What documents are required for FSSAI registration for milk vendors?

-Basic documents such as ID proof, address proof, business details, and passport-size photographs are usually required.
+Basic documents such as ID proof, address proof, business details, and passport-size photographs are generally required for registration.

 9. What is the purpose of this new FSSAI advisory?